centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 ## Requirements of the tests

-To verify the proper functioning of your cluster, you will obtain all the commands to perform a failover test and simulate network crashes.
+To verify the proper functioning of your cluster, you will get all the commands to perform a failover test and simulate network crashes.

-It is necessary to check the state of the cluster before performing correctly the acceptance tests.
+It is necessary to check the state of the cluster before performing the acceptance tests.

 ### Check the state of the cluster

-To check the general state of the cluster run the command:
+To check the general state of the cluster, run the command:

 ```bash
 pcs status